About This Park

 West Virginia is home to some of the most beautiful and remote areas in the United States.
 Be sure to download your Park Pack for maps and other park information.Download

 Cabwaylingo State Forest was established in the 1930s, by the Civilian Conservation Corps, to rebuild forested land in Southern West Virginia.
 This effort was instrumental in getting the state’s park system established.
 Over the years, CCC workers built log cabins as well as the many trails and shelters still in use today.

-Cabwaylingo State Forest has 14 cabins, available mid-April through late October.
+Cabwaylingo State Forest has 15 cabins, available mid-April through late October.
 Each cabin has a rustic stone fireplace and a fully equipped kitchen along with basic housekeeping items.
+These units reflect the craft and workmanship of the Civilian Conservation Corps of the 1930s, however air conditioning has been added creating a more comfortable summer retreat.
+Cabin interiors continue to be updated with an watchful eye on history and a current demand for conveniences.
+Satellite television service is forthcoming.
 Select cabins are pet friendly, so check guidelines before bringing your furry sidekicks.

 Cabwaylingo State Forest is an ideal spot for a picnic or family reunion.
 The forest has several shelters, furnished with tables, fireplaces, drinking water, conveniently located toilet facilities and playground equipment – perfect for large gatherings.
 Picnic shelters may be reserved through park headquarters, but plan in advance because these shelters are popular!

 |Ash Branch Trail begins near Cabin No.8 and extends to the Perry Ridge vicinity, then ends at Long Branch Picnic Area.|

 |Copley Trail begins near Cabin No. 7 and goes to Tick Ridge.
 It then comes off the mountain to the swimming pool.
 Points of interest to notice are the rock formations running the top of the ridge.|